RedPitaya/Documentation/intro.rst

 * Remotely via SCPI commands (Python, MATLAB or LabVIEW),
 * C and Python programs running directly on the board itself,
-* Completly customisable FPGA firmware that can be programmed using the Xilinx Vivado IDE.
+* Completly customisable FPGA firmware that can be programmed using the AMD Xilinx Vivado IDE.

 The Red Pitaya is used everywhere from the `International Space Station <https://content.redpitaya.com/blog/red-pitaya-an-open-source-software-measurement-and-control-board-used-in-spacecraft-atmosphere-monitor-for-nasa>`_ to `sorting tomatoes <https://content.redpitaya.com/blog/when-picking-and-sorting-tomatoes-become-a-matter-for-tech>`_, which is why we call it the "Swiss Army Knife for Engineers".

 **How can Red Pitaya help me?**